theroyalwedesign/interfacevision.github.com/technology.md

     }
     ...

+Stated another way, we do have subroutines (methods, functions, etc.) but we don't allow them to receive parameters: no [method signatures](http://en.wikipedia.org/wiki/Method_signature).

 Want to know more?

-* [Why We Don't Use Methods](http://blog.interfacevision.com/technology/no-methods/) - Explains why we decided methods were bad.
 * [Methods, Properties and Abstractions](http://blog.interfacevision.com/technology/methods-and-abstraction/) - Explains how methods and properties differ as abstractions.

 #### How We Pass Information To Systems

 In SIP, we don't really pass external information into a system.
 Instead, we "pull" that information into a system.
 How do we do this?

-Traditionally, properties contain information internal to a system (object/class/module/etc.) and external information is provided via methods with parameters.
+Traditionally, properties and <a href="http://en.wikipedia.org/wiki/Attribute_(computing)">attributes</a> contain information internal to a system (object/class/module/etc.).
+External information is provided via methods with parameters.
 However, within SIP, a property can contain a reference to external information.

 This "reference" is actually a specific type of system/class which is able to locate information contained within [Composite Centric Memory (CCM)](#id-composite-centric-memory).
 We call these locators and each locator is able to find information within an associated data structure.
 For example, a HashTable would have a HashTableLocator.